SLO Coast Wine

 They also produce small lots of other wines, including a Pinot Blanc, Chardonnay, Dry Rosé, and a Port-style wine.

-• 2020 Classic Pinot Noir – When we look back on the 2020 growing season, we remember the huge challenges we faced: wildfires north and south of us, smokey skies above, and relentless heat waves.
-We very much appreciate how hard our awesome winemaking and vineyard teams worked to create flawless, outstanding wines from this vintage.
-This Pinot Noir “Classic” is a prime example.
-The wine may be somewhat light in color, but it is definitely not a “lightweight”.
+• 2021 Classic Pinot Noir – The wine may be somewhat light in color, but it is definitely not a “lightweight”.
 It opens with aromas of strawberry jam, cloves, licorice, and fine herbs, while on the palate there is a mouth-filling burst of cherry, confectionary, and roasted coffee flavors.
-The finish is smooth and well-balanced.
-This wine is ready for your immediate enjoyment!

 Nestled among towering pines and breathtaking views of the Pacific Ocean is the quaint village of Cambria, California.
 There, Cutruzzola Vineyards specializes in Pinot Noir and Riesling, both grown right in Cambria near Santa Rosa Creek Road.
 We produce just 500-600 cases a year so quality over quantity as we can monitor closely every stage of the process!